apache/openwhisk-deploy-kube/docs/configurationChoices.md

 For scalability, you will probably want to use `replicaCount` to deploy more than one Invoker when using the KubernetesContainerFactory.
-You will also need to override the value of `whisk.loadbalancer.invokerUserMemory` to a significantly larger value when using the KubernetesContainerFactory to better match the overall memory available on invoker worker nodes divided by the number of Invokers you are creating.
+You will also need to override the value of `whisk.containerPool.userMemory` to a significantly larger value when using the KubernetesContainerFactory to better match the overall memory available on invoker worker nodes divided by the number of Invokers you are creating.